JuliaReinforcementLearning/ReinforcementLearning.jl/docs/homepage/blog/ospp_report_210370190/index.md

 \dfig{body;JuliaRL_MADDPG_KuhnPoker.png;Result of the experiment.}

 **Note that** the current `MADDPGManager` still only works on the envs of [`MINIMAL_ACTION_SET`](https://juliareinforcementlearning.org/docs/rlbase/#ReinforcementLearningBase.MINIMAL_ACTION_SET).
 And since **MADDPG** is one deterministic algorithm, i.e., the state's response is one deterministic action, the Kuhn Poker game may not be suitable for testing the performance.
 In the next weeks, I'll update the algorithm and try to test it on other games.

-## 3. Reviews and Future Plan

-### 3.1 Reviews

-From applying the project to now, since spending much time on getting familiar with the algorithm and structure of RL.jl, my progress was slow in the initial weeks.
-However, thanks to the mentor's patience in leading, I realize the convenience of the general workflow in RL.jl and improve my comprehension of the algorithms.

-### 3.2 Future Plan

-In the first section, I have listed a rough plan for the next serval weeks.
-In detail, I want to complete the following missions:

-- Test **MADDPG** on more suitable envs and add relative experiments.
-(08/16 - 08/23)
-- Consider implementing the **Exploitability Descent(ED)**\dcite{DBLP:journals/corr/abs-1903-05614} algorithm and add related experiments.
-(08/24 - 09/07)
-- Consider implementing the **Policy-Spaced Response Oracles(PSRO)**\dcite{DBLP:journals/corr/abs-1909-12823} algorithm and add related experiments.
-(09/08 - 09/22)
-- Fix the existing bugs of algorithms and finish the **final-term report**.
-(09/23 - 09/30)